proshian/neuroswipe/README.md

 ### Other Models

 * There were experiments where the first transformer encoder layer can input a sequence with elements of a dimension different from other encoder layers.
 I used this kind of custom transformer in Yandex Cup 23, but I don't see the difference in performance or parameter economy as substantial.
-* There was an experiment with a larger model: it seems like there is great potential, but it's too expensive to train for me.
+* There was an experiment with a larger model: it seems like there is great potential (higher word_level_accuracy with less optimizer steps), but it's too computationalyy expensive to train for me.
+   * The larger model params: Encoder layers number: 8; Decoder layers number: 8; Model Dimension: 512; Feedforward layer dimension: 2048; Encoder heads number: 8; Decoder heads number: 8; Activation function: ReLU; Dropout: 0.1

 ### Swipe Point Embeddings